MikulasZelinka/signal-desktop-gif/README.md

 ## Links

 - <https://github.com/signalapp/Signal-Desktop/issues/4841>
-- Thanks to [this Reddit post](https://www.reddit.com/r/signal/comments/180hm37/desktop_and_gifs/) for pointing out that HTTP URLs can be pasted directly into Signal Desktop.
+- Thanks to [this Reddit post](https://www.reddit.com/r/signal/comments/180hm37/desktop_and_gifs/) for pointing out that HTTP URLs can be pasted directly into Signal Desktop (well, at least on Windows and Linux, MacOS doesn't support this).